SrinithiV/Thresholdingg/README.md

 ## Algorithm
 ### Step1:
+Load the input image using cv2.imread() and convert it to a grayscale image using cv2.cvtColor() with the color conversion code cv2.COLOR_BGR2GRAY.

 ### Step2:
+Use a fixed threshold value (e.g., 127) for global thresholding with cv2.threshold().
+Pixels with intensity above this value are set to maximum intensity (255), and the rest are set to minimum intensity (0).

 ### Step3:
+Use adaptive thresholding, which calculates the threshold for smaller regions of the image.
+The threshold is calculated dynamically using cv2.adaptiveThreshold() with the ADAPTIVE_THRESH_GAUSSIAN_C method.

 ### Step4:
+Otsu's method automatically finds an optimal threshold value by minimizing the within-class variance.
+Apply it using cv2.threshold() with the flag cv2.THRESH_OTSU.

 ### Step5:
+Use plt.imshow() to visualize the grayscale image and the segmented images from global, adaptive, and Otsu's thresholding techniques.

 ## Program
 ### DEVELOPED BY : SRINITHI V